 Ventrata is a UK-based booking and ticketing management software brand that appeals to tour providers, attractions, and event venues — specifically targeting hop-on-hop-off experiences like bus tours.

-The brand typically works with larger teams and global organisations with annual revenue of $1M+; some of its customers include Paramount Plus Studios, Gray Line, Big Bus Tours, The Empire State Building, and Discover Banff.
+The brand typically works with larger teams and global organisations with annual revenue of $1m+; some of its customers include Paramount Plus Studios, Big Bus Tours, The Empire State Building, and Discover Banff.

 The platform supports booking management and high-volume ticket sales with multi-channel bookings, a centralised calendar, and real-time availability management.
 It also offers OTA connections and a reseller hub to grow your distribution network.

 Ventrata also has advanced inventory management tools that allow you to manage equipment and supplies by experience.
-You can set resource allocation rules by experience, as well.
-Ventrata can double-check inventory with availability to ensure you’re not overbooked and automatically assign guides and equipment with new bookings.
+You can also set resource allocation rules by experience.
+Ventrata can double-check inventory and availability to ensure you’re not overbooked, and automatically assign guides and equipment to new bookings.

 The primary point of hesitation is that Ventrata does not have much customer feedback to validate website claims or provide the inside scoop.
-For example, as of this writing (October 2024), the system only has nine reviews on G2, one of the most popular software review sites.
+For example, as of this writing, the system only has 18 reviews on Capterra, one of the most popular software review sites.
 That said, the few reviews it has garnered are all positive (4.7-star average).

 Features